 Photo courtesy Ben Angel on Flickr.

-At this time the two basic penalties that Google will flag you for is Algorithmic and Manual penalties.
-If Google feels that you have violated their terms and conditions such as hosting previously banned websites, cloaking, auto requests, spamming with inappropriate usage of key wording, and link buying.
-There are a number of others, but these are the main areas that Google will focus on.
-For the most part these are basic common sense issues.
-For the Internet marketers that are utilizing their squeeze pages and landing pages to list build etc. They are going to need to ensure they are following the rules.
-Many are using Word Press to great these handy little money makers.
+At this time, the two basic penalties that Google will flag you for is Algorithmic and Manual penalties.
+If Google feels that you have violated their terms and conditions such as hosting previously banned websites, cloaking, auto requests, spamming with inappropriate usage of keywords, and link buying, then your website could be penalized.
+There are a number of other reasons, but these are the main areas that Google will focus on.
+For the most part, these are basic common sense issues.
+For the Internet marketers that are utilizing “squeeze pages” and landing pages to build thousands of web pages for their website, they are going to need to ensure they are following Google’s rules.
+Many are using WordPress to great these handy little money makers.
 But one has to be wary even if you are an SEO expert, or expert web master.
 If you can show that the problem was created in error, your penalty will be removed.

 In the dreaded world of algorithms, the algorithmic penalties are levied immediately and directly.
 The easy thing with these penalties is that once you correct the problem, or remove the error, the algorithm will also note the changes and revoke the penalty and you will be back up and running.

 Google has a pretty large web spam team.
 If they deem that your website is acting inappropriately or breaking their rules, you will suffer their wrath of a search engine penalty.
 If you are up to something like using hidden text on your website, your penalty will be short lived and pulled after 30 to 90 days, typically.
 If you are involved in cloaking, or other serious behaviors, your website will be faced with a much longer duration.